sebastiaanluca/laravel-router/README.md

 ## How to install

-Just add the package to your project using composer and Laravel will auto-discover the package:
+Just add the package to your project using Composer and Laravel will auto-discover it:

 ```bash
 composer require sebastiaanluca/laravel-router